Ola-Alt-Bsky/Parse-CC-Base/README.md

 # Python 3.12 x JetBrains PyCharm

+Around the time of C++2.0's release, another programming language began to take form.
+Guido van Rossum started the implementation in 1989, with the language being named after _Monty Python's Flying Circus_.
+It was intended to be a successor to ABC, which was a high-level language designed to reduce the amount of lines and content that a programmer would need to create an application.

+The first version ever released was 0.9.0, which included classes, classes with inheritance, exception handling, functions, and common structures that we see today like list, str, and dict.
+Python would use a Module system to organize sets of classes and methods.

+By Python 1.0, additonal functional programming tools like lambda, reduce(), filter() and map() were added. van Rossum would move jobs to the Corporation for National Research Initiatives (CNRI) and continue developing the language, adding complex number support, keyword arguments, and more.

+Python 2.0 would release in 2000.
+From 2.1 and onward, it would be owned by the Python Software Foundation and use a Python Software Foundation License.
+New features over time included list comprehension, an improved garbage collector, nested scopes, type unification, and context management with the `with` keyword.

+Python 3.0 is the current major version of Python, and released in 2008.
+It was designed to fix design flaws with Python 2.0 from the ground up, at the cost of losing compatibility with Python 2.0 code.

+Over the entire timeline of Python's development, the core philosophy remained unchanged.
+Python syntax focuses on beautiful, simple, readable code.
+The module system and the ability to easily create classes emphasizes a solid foundation where anyone can create an expansive library with relative ease.
+This makes it a great teaching tool - inspired by ABC's teachability - and a serious language good for creating complex utilities and software.

+Unlike C/C++, Python has an official 3rd-party repository to leverage other people's work in PyPi.
+This allows creators to share their creations across the internet, resulting in packages such as Pandas, PyTorch, and Seaborn becoming as crucial to the Python experience as the core interpreter and base packages themselves.

+## My experience with Python and PyCharm

 # Java 23 x JetBrains IntelliJ

 # C# (.Net 9.0) x Microsoft Visual Studio 22